 Nope, this is NOT an emergency exit.
 It's not even supposed to be a walkway!
 This impromptu store with an outside entrance is being used as another mall entrance.
 I hope someday a store can be put back in here, but it will take more than rock bottom leasing terms.

 The mall itself does not even look like a mall on the outside anymore.
-Graced with a stucco facade and inappropriate windows, the mall looks more like an office building than a mall.
+Graced with a stucco facade and inappropriate windows, the mall looks more like an office building than a mall, and that is most likely the direction the mall is headed as the remaining retail in the mall will likely relocate to one of the many golden opportunities across the city due to the decline of so many large chains.
 This is why I did not take any outside photos much, because the recent exterior renovation disguised its original appearance, and it is quite ugly.
 Inside, however, the only renovations that ever took place involved paint to make the mall lose some of its somewhat Bavarian-themed appearance.
-This is unfortunate, as it took some of the charm away and also exposed quite clearly that the mall has some mold issues and looks rather deteriorated.
+This is unfortunate, as it took some of the charm away and also exposed quite clearly that the mall has some mold issues making it look deteriorated in spots.
+That is probably to be expected, though, considering that most retail buildings in 1966 were built with flat roofs that notoriously leak.

 Inside the REAL upper level mall entrance, which was drastically renovated recently (not pictured), is this hallway leading into the main part of the mall.
 The mall is to the right, the window overlooking the lost anchor is to the left and straight ahead is the doors to the stairs and escalators down to the lower level parking lot.
 These escalators in specific are a real treat!